NIPS 1998 Workshop

 • Manfred Warmuth, UC Santa Cruz

-Special interest will be paid to the following issues
+Special interest will be paid to the following issues:

 • Theory of generalization and regularization